jimktrains/http_ng/README.md

 --------------

 [Content-Signature](https://tools.ietf.org/html/draft-burke-content-signature-00)
-(with the concatentation problem fixed, i.e. concatenated fields for the sig could be prefixed with a fixed-length length-of-field)(also, signatures should be able to be in other encodings than hex) could aid in secure caching, mirroring, and proxying.
+(with the concatenation problem fixed, i.e. concatenated fields for the sig could be prefixed with a fixed-length length-of-field)(also, signatures should be able to be in other encodings than hex) could aid in secure caching, mirroring, and proxying.
 This will help ensure that